 Cantor.
 (1) a singer.
 (2) the Precentor.
-The Cantor was in charge of the musical services.
+The Cantor or Precentor was in charge of the musical services.

 Cantoris.
-The North side of the Choir (the Choir Side or Principal Side), on which the Precentor (Cantor) usually had his seat.
+The North side of the Choir, on which the Precentor (Cantor) had his seat.
+(See Choir side).

 Cantus.
 While the term generally means melody, it is occasionally found in places that seem to imply the introduction of a polyphonic piece (motet) as a substitute for a Sequence, as in daily Masses of St. Mary.
 (See Noted Missal, Vol. A:10.)